patternfly/patternfly-3/README.md

 ## Release

-PatternFly is released through the Bower package manager and RPM.
+PatternFly is released through the Bower, npm, and RPM.

-### Bower
+### Bower and npm

-The Bower package manager determines available versions and installs based upon git tags.
 To release a new version version of PatternFly, edit `bower.json`, `package.json`, and `MAKEFILE` accordingly.

 Update the version listed in `bower.json` by editing the file and changing the line: